Yousef-Matar/matarito-vue/docs/guide/usage.md

 After [installation](installation), to use Matarito-vue in your application you have these two approaches:

 - **Library import**: You can import Matarito-vue as a whole, Which would make all components globally available in your application
-- **Modular imports**: Each component module can be imported and registered individually so that you only bundle what you use.
+- **Component imports**: Each component can be imported and registered individually so that you only bundle what you use.
 Import path is available in the documentation of the corresponding component.

 ::: code-group